Congress of People's Deputies of the Soviet Union

-The Congress of People's Deputies of the Soviet Union (Съезд народных депутатов СССР) was the highest body of state authority of the Soviet Union from 1989 to 1991.
+The Congress of People's Deputies of the Soviet Union (Note: Съезд народных депутатов СССР) was the highest body of state authority of the Soviet Union from 1989 to 1991.

 Background

 The Congress of People's Deputies of the Soviet Union was created as part of Mikhail Gorbachev's reform agenda, and was enabled by Gorbachev's first constitutional change.

 On 1 July 1988, the fourth and last day of the 19th Party Conference, Gorbachev won the backing of the delegates for his last minute proposal to create a new supreme legislative body called the Congress of People's Deputies of the Soviet Union.
-Frustrated by the old guard's resistance to his attempts to liberalise, Gorbachev changed tack and embarked upon a set of amendments to the 1977 Constitution to try and separate party and state, and thereby isolate his conservative opponents.
+Frustrated by the old guard's resistance to his attempts to liberalise, Gorbachev changed tack and embarked upon a set of amendments to the 1977 Constitution to try to separate party and state, and thereby isolate his conservative opponents.
 Detailed proposals for the new Congress of People's Deputies of the Soviet Union were published for public consultation on 2 October 1988, and to enable the creation of the new legislature the Supreme Soviet, during its 29 November to 1 December 1988 session, implemented the amendments to the 1977 Soviet Constitution, enacted a law on electoral reform, and set the date of the election for 26 March 1989.

 This new Congress was to be de facto successor to the Leninist era Congress of Soviets of the Soviet Union, established in 1922 and dissolved in 1936.